cstewart-pivotal/apbg-pks-workshop/labs/pas_pks.md

 Space:          PKS 1
 ```

-2.Change directories to the root of the fortune-ui application under _$WORKSHOP_ROOT/apps/fortune-ui/_ and deploy the application to PAS using cf push.
+2. Change directories to the root of the fortune-ui application under _$WORKSHOP_ROOT/apps/fortune-ui/_ and deploy the application to PAS using cf push.
 When we deploy the application we will direct PAS to use the staticfile buildpack:

+**Note, you will need to push with a unique route.
+Ie, appending your initials to the app name `fortune-ui`

 ```bash
 $ cf push fortune-ui -m 64M -b staticfile_buildpack